1coderookie/KobraGoNeoInsights/docs/calibration.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

 # Calibration
-In this chapter I'll talk a bit about the topic of calibration.
-I probably won't give examples or step-by-step instructions for every calibration that's necessary or advisable to do, as there are many sites out there to find which are already covering this topic, so maybe just do a little research by your own.
+For getting high quality prints, you need to calibrate your printer.
+As there are many things being worth mentioned and I can't cover and explain all of them, I'll just talk about a few which seem to be the most crucial ones beginners might not be aware of.
+There are many websites and YouTube guides out there to find which are already covering this wide topic of calibration, so I'd recommend to do a little research by your own.
 However, to make this journey a bit easier for you to begin with, I'll list some pages that I personally found useful in the section ["Calibration Guides"](calibration.md#calibration-guides).
 For more informations and general sources of informations also check out the chapter ["Further Sources"](further_sources.md).

 ??? tip "Calibration Using OctoPrint"